BMW 3 Series Touring estate - MPG, running costs & CO2

 BMW 3 Series Touring MPG & CO2

 The entry-level BMW 318d Touring and the best-selling 320d are the most efficient of the diesel line-up, managing up to 58.9mpg.
 Both are also affordable choices for private and business drivers alike, thanks to new mild-hybrid technology that gets CO2 emissions as low as 126g/km.
-Upgrading to four-wheel drive and a more lavish spec in the 320d xDrive M Sport cuts fuel-efficiency to 53.3mpg with emissions starting at 138g/km.
-The BMW 330d with rear-wheel drive returns 54.3mpg and CO2 emissions starting at 137g/km.
-Adding xDrive four-wheel drive to the 330d means economy falls to 50.4mpg with CO2 emissions starting from 146g/km, making it much more expensive to run for both private and company-car buyers.
+Upgrading to four-wheel drive, a more lavish spec or the sportier 330d and M40d will, as you’d expect, impact fuel economy and make things more expensive for company car drivers.

 More reviews

-Regular diesel and petrol versions incur the regular VED (tax) rate, with the 330e plug-in hybrid and mild-hybrid engines taxed at the discounted rate.
-Any 3 Series Touring costing more than £40,000 incurs the additional annual surcharge in the first five renewal years.
+Regular diesel and petrol versions incur the regular VED (road tax) rate, with the 330e plug-in hybrid and mild-hybrid engines taxed at the discounted rate.
+Every 3 Series Touring (other than base-spec 320i Sport) costs more than £40,000 and therefore incurs the additional annual surcharge in the first five renewal years.

 Insurance groups

-The cheapest insurance premiums in the BMW 3 Series Touring range should belong to the 318d, because it sits in either group 25 or 26 (out of 50), depending on trim level.
-Choose a 320d and it’ll occupy a group between 28-32, while the 330d is more expensive to insure, sitting as it does in groups 38 and 39.
+The cheapest insurance premiums in the BMW 3 Series Touring range belong to the 320d as it occupies groups 28-32, depending on which trim and options you pick.
+The more-powerful 330d is, as you’d expect, more expensive to insure, sitting in groups 38 and 39.
 Most petrols sit in 29-33, except the range-topping M340i xDrive which sits in group 38.
-Insurance groups for the 318i and 330e models are yet to be announced.
+The plug-in hybrid 330e ranges from groups 31-33.

 Warranty